ExxistanceDC/Cyber-Doll-English-Translation/README.md

 - Malenko (who also posted some helpful insight/clues about this game)
 - Majuular (whose great video <a href="https://youtu.be/_900EwYcZ5s?si=vR8M6J4y93m9hyZp">"The Weird World of Saturn RPGs"</a> introduced me to this game)
 - Whoever it was on the dev team that came up with the awesome debug mode that allowed me to verify all 1,800+ strings easily.
 MVP!

+## **Reporting Issues**

+While the patch has been thoroughly tested for months and months, the universe loves a good joke, and stuff always gets through.
+Please report typos, mispellings, text overruns, and the like by [submitting a new issue](xxxxxxxxxxxxxx) to this repo.

 ## **Release Changelog**